 Our nation’s capital is the 7th most walkable city in the US, making it easy to venture out by foot.
 Walking helps you get familiar with the neighborhoods and become more a part of the DC community

-Know before you go.
-Our Getting There guides are tailored to make your travel experience simple and stress-free.
+Know before you go!
+Please be advised that face masks/coverings are optional at most museums.
+Use our custom “Getting to” Guides to make your DC travel experience simple and stress-free.

 Baltimore-Washington International Thurgood Marshall Airport may be located about 30 minutes east of DC, but don’t let the distance fool you—there are plenty of affordable transportation options available.
 From light rail to bikeshare, this international airport has been ranked one of the top 10 easiest airports to get to.

 The biggest and busiest airport in the metro DC area, the Washington Dulles International Airport is located 45 minutes west of DC in Virginia.
 It’s directly accessible by Metrorail’s Silver line, as well as a multitude of other shuttle and rideshare options.

 A century-old DC landmark, Union Station is located just blocks from the U.S. Capitol and is considered the city’s top transportation hub.
 Whether traveling into or out of the District, you’ll be surprised how many transit options are available at this leisure destination.